A Local’s Guide to Winter Activities in Chicago

 Here are a few options for the best sledding hills Chicago has to offer:

-• Dan Ryan Woods: If there are at least three inches of snow on the ground, hit this nature preserve on the city’s South Side for some sledding action.
-If you’re on the website, you want the location known as the Dan Ryan Woods Visitor Center at Western Ave and 87th Street.
-The hill is lit up and staffed during regular business hours.
+• Dan Ryan Woods: If there are at least three inches of snow on the ground, hit this nature preserve on the city’s South Side.
+You want the location known as the Dan Ryan Woods Visitor Center at Western Ave and 87th Street.

 • Humboldt Park: The small hills in the park don’t operate in any sort of official capacity, so be mindful of that if you go and practice safe sledding.
-That said, we saw quite a few kids of all ages tearing it up out there during our month-long stay in the neighborhood.
+That said, we saw quite a few kids of all ages tearing it up out there during our month-long stay.

 One of the best things to do in Chicago during winter is to marvel at those wintry landscapes.